KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects_and_transitions.rst

   * - crop_by_padding
     - Video Effect
     - Transform, Distort and Perspective
-    - This filter crops the image to a rounded rectangle or cirlce by padding it in with a color. (qtcrop)
+    - This filter crops the image to a rounded rectangle or circle by padding it with a color. (qtcrop)
   * - :ref:`scale_and_tilt`
     - Video Effect
     - Transform, Distort and Perspective